A great recipe for steamed fish. The fish is coated with coconut and coriander chutney, wrapped into banana leaf parcels, then steamed.

-Wash and pat dry the fish.
-Place in a non-metallic bowl, marinate in lime juice and salt for 30 minutes.
+- Wash the fish and pat dry.
+Place in a non-metallic bowl, then marinate in lime juice and salt for 30 minutes.

-Wash and dry banana leaves, and then place them in the oven for five minutes.
+- Wash and dry the banana leaves then place them in the oven for five minutes.

-Bring a pot a pot of water to the boil, and place steamer basket over.
+- Bring a pot of water to the boil, and place the steamer basket over.

-Arrange parcels in one layer in the steamer, then steam for 25 minutes.
+- Arrange parcels in one layer in the steamer.
+Steam for 25 minutes.